op-developer/Identity-Service-Broker-API/README.md

 ## 7. GET/POST /oauth/authorize

 To initiate the identification process the service provider directs the user to OP's OIDC endpoint either by redirect or by direct link.
 The request parameters are passed to the ISB in a signed JWS token.
 The token is sent in the GET request's query string as `request` parameter or in the POST request in `payload` as a JSON having structure `{request: <JWS_TOKEN>}`.
-The following parameters are supported in the authorization request as WJS token claims:
+The following parameters are supported in the authorization request as JWS token claims:

 - **client_id** is the client identifier that specifies which service provider is asking for identification.
 - **redirect_uri** specifies to which URI on your site (the service provider) you want the user to return to once identification is done.